Kbhadassah777/Clustering_fMRI/README.md

 Thank you.

 Note for recruiters: Although I have done this project in Fall 2022, I didn’t know the importance of having an updated GitHub repo until I attended GHC 2023.
 I am pushing all my projects at once.
 I can provide the reports submitted to school if needed.
-Thank you for understanding.
+Thank you